eclipse-archived/flux/README.md

 ### Github Client ID and Secret

-Get a github client ID and secret [here](https://github.com/settings/applications/new Save these credentials in a file called "github-secret.json".
-When you start the server it will look for this file in your current working directory.
-Authentication will be enabled if the file is found.
+Get a github client ID and secret [here](https://github.com/settings/applications/new and define two environment variables `FLUX_GITHUB_CLIENT_ID` and `FLUX_GITHUB_CLIENT_SECRET` When you start the server and these variables are defined, Flux authentication will be enabled.

+If the environment variables are undefined Flux will run in 'no authentication' mode: the user 'defaultuser' is treated as if always logged in.

 ### Authenticating the Web Client